renatogslopes/dottWeather/README.md

 # dottWeather

-This web app was made in ReactJS with the prupose to show all Portugal's regions and the weather forecast for each one.
+This web app was made in ReactJS with the purpose to show all Portugal's regions and the weather forecast for each one.

 ### Some implementation details
 To build this app was used three react libraries and [IPMA API](http://api.ipma.pt/open-data/distrits-islands.json).<br />